lottie-react-native/lottie-react-native/docs/api.md

   source: string | AnimationJson | { uri: string },

   // A number between 0 and 1, or an `Animated` number between 0 and 1.
 This number
-  // represents the normalized pregress of the animation.
+  // represents the normalized progress of the animation.
 If you update this prop, the
   // animation will correspondingly update to the frame at that progress value.
 This
   // prop is not required if you are using the imperative API.
   progress: number | Animated = 0,

-  // The speed the animation will pregress.
+  // The speed the animation will progress.
 This only affects the imperative API.
 The
   // default value is 1.
   speed: number = 1,